Editor’s Note: This marketing infographic is part of our 25 part series.

 The keyword is what you control, but the search term is what you pay for.

-If you only use your search term report for adding negative keywords, you’ll slowly bleed your performance dry.
+If you only use your search term report to add negative keywords, you’ll slowly bleed your performance dry.

 Instead, you have to look at your search term report and understand that each search term has a different conversion and sales rate.